 Funding for capital projects generally comes from surplus revenues from other governmental funds (particularly the general governmental operating fund - also known as the "General Fund").
 Additional revenue may derive from interest earnings or other permissible fund transfers.
-In FY 2020, \$400,000 is being transferred into the Capital Projects Fund for the following project:
+In FY 2020, \$225,000 from the General Fund transferred into the Capital Projects Fund, and a \$25,000 Florida Inland Navigation District (FIND) grant will fund the following projects: